Borderline Personality Disorder Treatment & Self-Test

 Treatment Options for BPD

-Depending on the severity of the symptoms of borderline personality disorder, a person might need to start their treatment with either inpatient or outpatient therapy.
-Inpatient therapy might be appropriate for a person with suicidal thoughts or acting on self-harm.
+Depending on the severity of borderline personality disorder symptoms, a person may begin treatment with either inpatient or outpatient therapy.
+Inpatient therapy is often appropriate for individuals experiencing suicidal thoughts or engaging in self-harming behaviors.

 This can include: